GravityPHY/scripts/README.md

 # scripts
-Here is the toolbox to extract information I need from files in VASP
+Here is the toolbox to extract information I need from outpu from VASP